-Software localization is a process of interpreting and familiarizing with a product such that it can be advertised to users whose languages and cultures differ from that of the original authors.
+Software localization is a process of interpreting and familiarizing a product such that it can be advertised to users whose languages and cultures differ from that of the original authors.
 It is a tiresome and arduous job that is difficult to completely automate.
 Fortunately, best practices exist to make sure effective and thorough localization.

 Plan for Localization Early: The work to achieve brilliance in localization is not as simple as hiring a native speaking translator to reword the text within a web site or app.
-Study carefully the work to familiarize your software to these additional factors:
+Study carefully the work to familiarize your software with these additional factors:

 (1) Over 1 lakh language characters are present amid the world’s languages and many languages’ fonts change considerably in size.
 Accurately localized, your software must be interpretative for this on input and output.